Skip to main content

 Test how Syteca can deter, detect, and disrupt insider threats in your IT infrastructure now!

-Continue reading to get a list of what you can do in 2024 to protect your organization from cyber attacks.
+Continue reading for a list of what you can do in 2026 to protect your organization against cyber attacks.

-Here’s our checklist of new and time-proven cybersecurity recommendations for your organization to prevent cyber attacks in 2024:
+Here, you’ll find our checklist of new and time-tested cybersecurity recommendations to help your organization prevent cyber attacks in 2026:

 1. Establish a robust cybersecurity policy

 A cybersecurity policy serves as a formal guide to all measures used in your company to improve cybersecurity efficiency.
-The policy helps your security specialists and employees to be on the same page and describes essential and company-wide information security practices.
+This policy ensures your security specialists and employees are on the same page and describes essential and company-wide information security practices.

 Consider implementing a hierarchical cybersecurity policy that consists of a single centralized policy and additional policies uniquely designed for each department within your organization.
-A hierarchical cybersecurity policy takes into account each department’s unique needs, helping you increase overall cybersecurity policy effectiveness and avoid disrupting departments’ workflows.
+A hierarchical cybersecurity policy takes into account each department’s unique needs, helping you increase overall cybersecurity effectiveness and avoid workflow disruptions.

-Likewise, you may design your security policies around different fields of your organization’s cybersecurity.
-Among the best information security policy examples, we may highlight an access control policy, a remote access policy, a vendor management policy, etc.
+Similarly, you can design your security policies to address different issues or systems within your organization’s overall cybersecurity program.
+Among a wide variety of information security policy examples, we highly recommend developing an access control policy, a remote access policy, and a vendor management policy, for starters.

 2. Secure your perimeter and IoT connections

-Present-day organizations’ perimeters extend far behind firewalls and DMZs, as remote work, cloud environments, and IoT devices significantly extend the attack surface.
-IoT is a rising trend — the IoT market is expected to grow to about $567 billion in 2027 from around $384 billion in 2021.
+Modern organizations’ perimeters extend far beyond firewalls and DMZs, as remote work, cloud environments, and IoT devices significantly extend the attack surface.
+IoT is a rising trend — the IoT market is expected to grow to $1,148 billion in 2030 from $959 billion in 2025, at a CAGR of 3.7%.

 Security cameras, doorbells, smart door locks, heating systems, and office equipment — many of these are connected to the internet and can be used as potential attack vectors.
 A compromised printer, for instance, can allow malicious actors to view all printed or scanned documents.

-Consider securing your perimeter by protecting your border routers and establishing screened subnets.
-To enhance the enterprise database security, you can also separate sensitive data from your corporate network and limit access to such data.
+Secure your perimeter by protecting your border routers and establishing screened subnets.
+To enhance enterprise database security, you can also separate sensitive data from your corporate network and limit access to such data.

-You can combine conventional protection measures such as firewalls and VPNs with the zero trust model to protect yourself.
+Combine conventional protection measures like firewalls and VPNs with the zero trust model to protect yourself further.
 Based on the concept never trust, always verify, zero trust requires users and devices in your organization to be continually validated to prevent unauthorized access to users’ personal data.

 3. Employ a people-centric security approach

-A people-centric approach can help you reduce the chance of human-connected risks.
+A people-centric approach can help you reduce human-related risks.
 In people-centric security, an important perimeter is the workers themselves.
-Educating and monitoring employees are the main things to consider for a secure people-centric environment.
+Educating and monitoring employees are the main elements of a secure, people-centric environment.

-To make your organization’s cybersecurity people-centric, consider the following measures:
+To make your organization’s cybersecurity people-centric, implement the following measures:

 4. Control access to sensitive data

 Granting employees many privileges by default allows them to access sensitive data even if they don’t need to.
-Such an approach increases the risk of insider threats and allows hackers to access sensitive data as soon as they compromise an employee’s account.
+This approach increases the risk of insider threats and allows hackers to access sensitive data as soon as they compromise an employee’s account.

-Applying the least permissions model (also called the principle of least privilege) is a much better solution.
-It means assigning each user the fewest access rights possible and elevating privileges only if necessary.
+Applying the least permissions principle (also called the principle of least privilege) is a much better solution.
+It means assigning each user the fewest access rights possible and elevating privileges only when necessary.
 If access to sensitive data is not needed, corresponding privileges should be revoked.

 In addition to the principle of least privilege and the zero trust model, a just-in-time approach to access management brings even more granularity to controlling user privileges.
 This approach means providing employees access by request for a specific time and a valid reason.